Penn Township Rezoning

 At the October Planning Commission meeting, the Commission discussed plans to change the zoning of a large area in the township's northeast corner from Rural Resource (RR) to Industrial Commerce (IC).
 At this meeting we found out that the Board of Commissioners have been working behind closed doors since last year with a consultant company, Strategic Solutions, without telling the residents most affected.

 Protect PT worked to quickly inform and mobilize people on this decision, making sure that residents have an input and their concerns are considered.
-Since then, nearly 100 residents have shown up to oppose this effort.
+Since then, nearly 100 residents have shown up to oppose this effort at the continued public hearings and caucus meetings.

 Protect PT, alongside PT residents, has also been advocating for the Board of Commissioners to include in their amendments changes to the fracking ordinance giving more protections to people who live in the Rural Resource zones.
 These changes would be similar to actions taken by other municipalities, such as Cecil and Indiana Townships and Oakmont Borough.